Zilliqa/zilliqa-developer/devops/community-testnet-maintenance.md

-# Devnet Maintenance
+# Community Testnet Maintenance

-This page contains information relevant to maintaining the small-scale testnet for community members (here we use devnet or testnet to refer to the same thing).
+This page contains information relevant to maintaining the small-scale testnet for community members.
 This testnet resides in the `dev` cluster in `kops` bastion and is usually named `communityvXXX`.

 ## Basic Steps for Recovering the Testnet